Cloinville/ros-gui/readme.md

 ![Image of GUI](https://i.imgur.com/52gKZ1h.png)

 ROS-GUI is a Capstone project at California University Channel Islands(CSUCI) done by Colin Hinton.
-The proposal of the project was to simplfy the process for running robots using OptiTrack for the DARPA Swarmathon Challenge and for other useages of the robotics at CSUCI.
-Below is documentation for the matinance of this project if ever picked up by another student.
-Detailing how to get set up, what all of the code does, how to use the tool, and possible bugs/issues that may be encounted due to lack of testing as a result of the COVID-19 pandemic.
+The proposal of the project was to simply the process for running robots using OptiTrack for the DARPA Swarmathon Challenge and for other usages of the robotics at CSUCI.
+Below is documentation for the maintenance of this project if ever picked up by another student.
+Detailing how to get set up, what all of the code does, how to use the tool, and possible bugs/issues that may be encountered due to lack of testing as a result of the COVID-19 pandemic.

 ## Dependencies